aakanshadalmia/DocuBot/README.md

 ### **Solution:**

-To address these challenges and facilitate efficient information retrieval, a **chatbot powered by a Large Language Model (LLM)** can be used.
-Leveraging advanced natural language processing, the chatbot will enable users to **pose queries and receive relevant responses based on the ingested documents**.
+To address these challenges, I have developed a **chatbot powered by a Large Language Model (LLM) - DocuBot**.
+Leveraging advanced natural language processing, DocuBot allows users to **upload documents** and **pose queries** based on the document.
+The ingested documents are then processed to generate relevant **responses** for the user.

 ### **Key Features:**

-- **Document Ingestion**: Capable of ingesting textual documents in pdf format (currently).
+- **Document Ingestion**: Capable of taking textual documents as input from the user (only in pdf format currently).
 - **Natural Language Understanding**: Ability to extract and understand user queries to provide contextually relevant responses.
+- **Conversation Continuity**: Maintains conversation history to provide coherent responses and improve user experience.
 - **Embedding-based Retrieval**: Utilizes text embeddings to efficiently retrieve relevant document segments corresponding to user queries.
-- **Conversation Continuity**: Maintains conversation history to provide coherent responses and improve user experience.
-- **Scalability and Performance**: Designed to handle large-scale document repositories by the use of cloud based database.
+- **Scalability and Performance**: Designed to handle large-scale document repositories through the use of a cloud based database.

 ### **Use Cases:**